7.2. Sampling Distribution for the Sample Mean

 Key Takeaways 📝

-1. The sample mean \(\bar{X}\) is a random variable with its own probability distribution, called the sampling distribution of the sample mean.
+1. The sample mean \(\bar{X}\) is a random variable.
+Its probability distribution is called the sampling distribution of the sample mean.

 Exercises